 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, ASOS reported its carbon emissions in Great Britain, with total Scope 1 emissions from stationary combustion amounting to approximately 2,147,000 kg CO2e.
-The total market-based emissions for Scope 1 and 2 combined were also reported at about 2,147,000 kg CO2e, while the location-based total reached approximately 6,212,000 kg CO2e.
-ASOS has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 87% per thousand orders fulfilled by the fiscal year 2030/31, using FY2018/19 as the baseline.
-Additionally, the company plans to increase its annual sourcing of renewable electricity from 12% in FY2018/19 to 100% by FY2025/26.
-For Scope 3 emissions, ASOS targets a reduction of 58.2% on a per million pound value basis, focusing on purchased goods and services as well as upstream transportation and distribution by FY2030/31.
-Furthermore, ASOS aims for 66% of its suppliers, based on emissions from purchased goods and services, to have set Science-Based Targets (SBTs) by FY2025/26.
-These commitments align with industry standards for climate action, reflecting ASOS's dedication to sustainability and reducing its carbon footprint in the retail sector.
+In 2023, ASOS reported carbon emissions of approximately 2,147,000 kg CO2e from Scope 1 sources, which include stationary combustion.
+The total market-based emissions for Scope 1 and 2 combined were about 2,147,000 kg CO2e, while the total location-based emissions reached approximately 6,212,000 kg CO2e.
+This data reflects a slight decrease from 2022, where Scope 1 emissions were about 2,258,000 kg CO2e in the UK.
+ASOS has set ambitious climate commitments, aiming for carbon neutrality in its direct operations (offices, fulfilment centres, deliveries, and returns) by 2025.
+Furthermore, the company has pledged to achieve net-zero carbon emissions across its entire value chain by 2030.
+This commitment includes a significant reduction target of 87% for absolute Scope 1 and 2 greenhouse gas emissions per thousand orders fulfilled by FY2030/31, using FY2018/19 as a baseline.
+In addition, ASOS plans to increase its annual sourcing of renewable electricity from 12% in FY2018/19 to 100% by FY2025/26.
+For Scope 3 emissions, which encompass purchased goods and services, ASOS aims for a reduction of 58.2% on a per million pound value basis by FY2030/31.
+Overall, ASOS's climate strategy is aligned with industry standards, demonstrating a commitment to sustainability and significant reductions in greenhouse gas emissions across all scopes.

 Access structured emissions data, company-specific emission factors, and source documents